Scroll down to see our range of education resources for professionals who work with deaf children.

 The National Sensory Impairment Partnership (NatSIP) have published quality standards for education services for children and young people with sensory impairment in England, along with a quality improvement pack to support services in meeting the new standards.

-These resources can be found on the NatSIP website.
+These resources can also be found on the NatSIP website.

 Quality Standards: Resource provisions for deaf children and young people